GoogleCloudPlatform/podcast/site/content/post/episode-111-google-cloud-platform-with-sam-ramji.md

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.

-{{< transcript "MARK: Hi, and welcome to episode number 111 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warwick.
+{{< transcript "MARK: Hi, and welcome to episode number 111 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warrick.
 How are you doing today, Melanie?" >}}

 [LAUGHTER]